Chemical Breakdown: Differences Between Cleaning and Disinfecting

 The True Definition of Cleaning

-“Cleaning” is the physical removal of soils from a surface, like dust, dirt, food residue, and other grime using soap (or detergent) and water.
+“Cleaning” is the physical removal of soils from a surface.
+This includes soils such as dust, dirt, food residue, and other grime using soap (or detergent) and water.

 While cleaning removes soils from the surface, it doesn’t necessarily eliminate germs.
 However, by removing soils, the number of germs on the surface or object can be lowered and reduce the risk of spreading infection.